illuminate Solutions

 Comments on the Gartner 2009/2010 Data Warehouse Database Management System Magic Quadrant

-At intervals of little over a year, Gartner Group publishes a Data Warehouse Database Management System Magic Quadrant.
+At intervals of a little over a year, Gartner Group publishes a Data Warehouse Database Management System Magic Quadrant.
 Gartner’s 2009 data warehouse DBMS Magic Quadrant — actually, January 2010 — is now out.* For many reasons, including those I noted in my comments on Gartner’s 2008 Data Warehouse DBMS Magic Quadrant, the Gartner quadrant pictures are a bad use of good research.
 Rather than rehash that this year, I’ll merely call out some points in the surrounding commentary that I find interesting or just plain strange.
 Read more

 January 12, 2009